GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/tabs/index.md

 This example shows how an extension can toggle the muted state for a given tab.

 {% Aside %}

 Requires Manifest V3 due to the use of Promises.
-Cannot use `tabs.get` or `tabs.update` in content scripts.
+Content scripts cannot use `tabs.get` or `tabs.update`.

 {% endAside %}

 ```js